 Bath Road │53 previous / next │main map / bath road map

-226 Bath Road (formerly Hermitage House)From the mid 1850’s this was the business of James Lewis, a glass and china dealer.
-Around 1875 the business was taken over by Frederick Beddard and his wife Amelia.
-They had three children and their two sons followed their father into the ironmongery business.
-After Fredericks’ death in 1925, the business was sold to Gilbey Coole who had another shop in Gloucester.
-Although described as an ironmonger, like Mr Beddard, Gilbey Coole also sold glass and china items.
+226 Bath Road (formerly Hermitage House)From the mid 1850’s this was the business of James Lewis, who was described as a glass and china dealer.
+In around 1875 the business was taken over by Frederick Beddard, an ironmonger, and his wife Amelia.
+The Beddard family were here for about 50 years, with their two sons entering into the trade.
+When Frederick died in 1925 the business was sold to Gilbey Coole, who had another ironmongery shop in Gloucester.
+Although described as an ironmonger, like Mr Beddard, Gilbey Coole also sold glassware and china, so there was a continuity of trade here until the latter part of the 20th century.

-One of Gilbey Coole's assistants, Bob Bridges, bought the business in the 1950s and some local residents may still remember two long-serving members of his staff, Fred Balderstone and Olive Turk.
-For several years, Mr Bridges owned a small paraffin tanker lorry.
-This enabled him to drive around the streets, filling customers’ cans (usually one or five gallons), saving them the task of carrying such a weighty item from the shop.
-The business retained the name of Gilbey Coole and expanded it's range over the years to include tools for both the gardener and DIY enthusiast.
+One of Gilbey Coole's assistants, Bob Bridges, bought the business in the 1950s and a few local residents may remember two long-serving members of his staff, Fred Balderstone and Olive Turk.
+For several years, Mr Bridges owned a small paraffin tanker vehicle.
+This enabled him to drive around the streets, filling customers’ cans (usually one gallon or five gallons), saving them the task of carrying such a weighty item from the shop.
+The business retained the name of Gilbey Coole and expanded its range over the years to include tools for both the gardener and DIY enthusiast.
 When Mr Bridges retired, Gilbey Coole was taken over by Newmans the ironmongers, by now themselves under new ownership.
 This shop then became something completely different.
-For a time it was a vegetarian restaurant and since 2000 has been an Indian restaurant trading as Indus Tandoori.
-However the name of Gilbey Coole lives on, being still visible in the floor tiles at the front doorway of the premises.
+For a time, it was a vegetarian restaurant and in 2000 became an Indian restaurant trading as Indus Tandoori.
+However the name of Gilbey Coole lived on, being still visible in the floor tiles at the front doorway of the premises.
 In January 2020 Indus relocated from here and the premises are awaiting a new occupant.
-Researcher: Marilyn West
+Research: Marilyn West & Stuart Manton, (Nov 2022)

 |